ZhuYun97/ZhuYun97.github.io/_pages/includes/intro.md

 Recently, we propose an efficient tuning and inference algorithm for LLMs on textual graphs, named [ENGINE](https://arxiv.org/abs/2401.15569), which effectively and efficiently combine GNN and LLMs through a side structure.

-I am expected to graduate in June 2025 and seeking job opportunities.
+I am expected to graduate in June 2025 and seeking postdoctoral job opportunities.
 Please feel free to [contact me](zhuyun_dcd@zju.edu.cn) if you are interested!